Rajshreenupur/TASK-MANAGEMENT-SYSTEM/README.md

 | REVIEW        | DONE              | Task moves from review to completion |
 | DONE          | (No transitions)  | Completed tasks cannot be moved back |

+### Task Assignment and Reassignment

+The system supports comprehensive task assignment functionality:

+1. **Default Assignment**: When a task is created without specifying an assignee, it is automatically assigned to the creator
+2. **Assignment During Creation**: Users can assign tasks to any project member (owner or members) during task creation via the Create Task modal
+3. **Task Reassignment**: Tasks can be reassigned to different project members through the Task Detail Sheet
+4. **Activity Tracking**: All assignment and reassignment actions are logged in the activity log with:
+   - Previous assignee name (or "Unassigned")
+   - New assignee name
+   - User who performed the action
+   - Timestamp
+5. **Creator Display**: Task cards in both Kanban and List views display the creator's name with an icon for easy identification

 ### Implementation Details

 State transitions are enforced server-side with multiple validation layers: